 How to Get There

 Take highway 101 North from San Francisco to the town of Gallinas.
 Follow Lucas Valley Road until the end, and turn right on Nicasio Valley Road.
 Turn Left on Point Reyes-Petaluma Road and drive through the town of Point Reyes Station.
 This is your best place to stop for anything you need to bring into Point Reyes.
 From town, take Sir Francis Drake Blvd North into Point Reyes National Seashore.

 Hike to Wildcat Campground

-Make this a two day trip by hiking to Wildcat Campground for an overnight stay.
+Make this a two-day trip by hiking to Wildcat Campground for an overnight stay.
 Add on the other stops in Point Reyes to make this a complete weekend getaway.
 The hike to Wildcat Campground is 12 miles round trip, and includes a stop at Alamere Falls.
-This coastal hike has exceptional views and is a easy to moderate hike.
+This coastal hike has exceptional views and is an easy to moderate hike.
 If you can bring two cars, park one car at the Palomarin Trailhead, and begin the hike from Liamantour Beach.
 With only one car, hike in-and-out from Palomarin Trailhead (14 miles total)

 Permits: Permits are required.
 Make a reservation ahead here.

 Park at the Palomarin Trailhead and take the trail 6 miles to Alamere Falls.
 There is a small sign and trail to reach the beach.

 The S.S.
 Point Reyes shipwreck, landmark in Point Reyes and is well-known to photographers.
 There is a little Market in the town on the right hand side of Sir Francis Drake Blvd, park in their parking lot.
 There is a small trail to the boat.